General Data Protection Regulation

 Under GDPR, you need to obtain consent from your subscribers and contacts for every usage of their personal data, unless you can rely on a separate legal basis.
 It must also be as easy to withdraw consent (unsubscribe) as it is to give it (subscribe).

 You may have acquired some of the consents years ago prior to adopting the GovDelivery Communications Cloud to deliver your citizen comms.
 For example, let’s say your Events team had a list of 2,000 email addresses for people who had asked to receive news about local events.
 At the time of their opting-in, your organisation sent this news weekly via Outlook.
 You’ve since migrated that data to the GovDelivery Communications Cloud, uploading these email addresses to your email bulletin mailing list (topic) for local events.
-This is absolutely fine, as long as you haven’t extended the use of their email address beyond the original purpose permitted, and you have proof of their original consent.
+While we’re not providing legal advice (you should consult your data protection officer and legal team), we understand that this is absolutely fine, as long as you haven’t extended the use of their email address beyond the original purpose permitted, and you have proof of their original consent, and you give people the opportunity to unsubscribe.

 Timestamps and subscriber origin information: